About this course...

 Who should attend?

-The course is designed for mining and petroleum industry managers, geologists, engineers, bankers, analysts, and government officials involved in evaluating, designing, or managing projects or dealing with investment risk.
+The course is designed for mining industry managers, geologists, engineers, bankers, analysts, and government officials involved in evaluating, designing, or managing projects or dealing with investment risk.
 Participants do not require advanced mathematical skills to understand and apply the course material.
 However, to get the most from the course, they should be familiar with:

 - Basic statistical concepts such as variance, standard deviation, and covariance;